-Counselling can help no matter what's on your mind.
-If it's bullying, your parents splitting up, arguments with friends or you're just feeling a bit low, we can help you deal with it.
+If it's bullying, stress over exams, your parents splitting up, arguments with friends, problems with your girlfriend or boyfriend or you're just feeling a bit low, we're here to help.

-When you see your counsellor, you'll have a chance to chat about what's on your mind.
-Your counsellor won't judge you or tell you what to think or do, and they won't look down on you because you're young.
-They'll respect you and listen to what you have to say.
+When you meet your counsellor, you'll have a chance to talk about whatever's on your mind.
+They won't judge you or tell you what to do, they'll just listen.

 Book an appointment

-If you have any questions about counselling try our FAQs.
+If you have any more questions about counselling, try our FAQs.